MathematicLove/MathematicLove/README.md

 ```
 # About me 👨🏻‍💻:
   - Education 📚:
-    - School 🏫: School №53, with a Mathematics bias
+    - School 🏫: School №53, with a Mathematics bias;
-    - Bachelor 🎓: SPbSTU, ICCS, Math and computer science, AI systems and supercomputer technologies
+    - Bachelor 🎓: SPbSTU, ICCS, Math and computer science, AI systems and supercomputer technologies.
   - Experience 📈:
-    - 1 year experience with LLM and other AI models (like OpenCV) + backend in TheBloomsBridge
+    - 1.2 years of hands-on experience in building and integrating AI systems at TheBloomsBridge, including RAG architectures, Large Language Models (LLMs), YOLOv8 for object detection, and backend development.
+    - 2 months of hands-on delta robot design practice in MuJoCo environments;
-    - More than 80 lab's and pet-projects on Java, Python, Haskell and C++ solved
+    - More than 80 lab's and pet-projects on Java, Python, Haskell and C++ solved.
   - Interests 🤓:
-    - Math in CS
+    - Math in CS;
-    - Programming
+    - Programming;
-    - Philosophy
+    - Philosophy;
-   - i love Haskell btw
+   - i love Haskell btw.
 # Knowledge 🧠
 ## Programming languages:
 - Object-Oriented